plurid/den/README.md

 We have nowadays the User, the user of an application, the user of an operating system.
 Even if you are the one and only, true owner of a piece of data, the system still refers to you as a user, using a username, using the user interface, within the userspace.
 And this is jolly good in the realm of non-networked interaction, when it is truly you and the system, together alone, and you can conveniently switch hats from a user delimited, controlled even, by the system's constraints to the true master, super user, of the system.
 However, consider the user in a networked context, against a myriad of other users, and the general pattern of interaction becomes rife will all kinds of `ab-use` and `ob-use`†.

-However, `kill`ing must always be done gracefully, `spawn`ing another system, process, stream, field in it's place.
+However, `kill`ing must always be done gracefully, `spawn`ing another system, process, stream, field in the `kill`ed place.

 `den` proposes to evolve the `user` into an `owner`.